-Guided by the "productive" approach of Textual Scholarship and Queer Historiography, I set out to mark up information that I suspected would provoke the bounds of the tags themselves.
-My editorial work on this project unearthed, as I had expected it to, a resistance to the demand for fixity in the TEI schema.
-The boundedness of the TEI format, which encapsulates data within a structured set of tags, struggled against the porous perimeters of these queer themes in the text.
-My custom schema engaged the difficulty of this conceptual information with the physical register of Wilde's pen strokes across the pages, which sometimes failed to map with the themes.
-While some of the editorial were straightforward, for example, that of "intimacy," like when Basil "tak[es] hold of [Lord Henry's] hand" (Wilde 9), or when Dorian's "cheek just brushed [Basil's] cheek" (Wilde 20), others were more difficult.
-Sometimes, the revisions of intimacy had the attendant effect of mitigating the sense of fatality that surrounds Basil's attraction to Dorian.
+Guided by this framework of queerness as strategically uncontainable, I set out to mark up information that I suspected would provoke the bounds of the tags themselves.
+My encoding work unearths, as I had expected it to, a resistance to the demand for fixity in the TEI schema.
+The boundedness of the TEI format, which encapsulates data within a structured set of tags, struggles against the porous perimeters of these queer themes in the text.
+My custom schema engaged the difficulty of this conceptual information with the physical register of Wilde's pen strokes across the pages, which sometimes fails to map with the themes.
+While some of the editorial decisions are straightforward, for example, that of “intimacy,” like when Basil “tak[es] hold of [Lord Henry's] hand” (Wilde 9), or when Dorian's “cheek just brushed [Basil's] cheek” (Wilde 20), others are more difficult.
+Sometimes, the revisions of intimacy have the attendant effect of mitigating the sense of fatality that surrounds Basil's attraction to Dorian.
 In one striking moment from the dialogue, for example, Basil struggles to impart to Lord Henry the effect of his passion for Dorian Gray.
-The original line in the manuscript reads: "Lord Henry hesitated for a moment.
+The original line in the manuscript reads: “Lord Henry hesitated for a moment.
 ‘And what is that?' he asked, in a low voice.
-‘I will tell you,' said Hallward, and a look of pain came over his face.
-‘Don't if you would rather not,' murmured his companion, looking at him" (9).
-In the revised version, Lord Henry "laugh[s]" rather than "hesistate[s]," he no longer speaks "in a low voice," and his "look of pain" is neutralized into "an expression of perplexity."
-These changes, which lighten a particularly tense display of intimacy, work to obscure Basil's internal suffering, evoking the theme of "fatality."
-Marking up the number of pen strokes also reinforces the limitations of TEI's nested structure: while the word "look" is struck too heavily to be counted, the word "pain" contains a single stroke.
-With the TEI, it is impossible to mark the number of strokes for each word without separating this single revision into two instances.
+‘I will tell you,’ said Hallward, and a look of pain came over his face.
+‘Don't if you would rather not,’ murmured his companion, looking at him" (9).
+In the revised version, Lord Henry “laugh[s]” rather than “hesistate[s],” he no longer speaks “in a low voice,” and his “look of pain” is neutralized into “an expression of perplexity.”
+These changes, which lighten a particularly tense display of “intimacy,” also work to obscure Basil's internal suffering, fitting within the category “fatality.”
+Marking up the number of pen strokes reinforces the TEI’s structural constraints: while the word “look” is struck too heavily to be counted, the word “pain” contains a single stroke.
+It is impossible to mark the number of strokes for each word without separating this single revision into two instances.

 The TEI Structure

 This formal experiment, however "productive" in its refusal against the restorative impulse, now seems insufficient.
-The more that I work with TEI, the more I come to realize that the problem with its data model goes beyond the boundedness of its elements, and toward a dominating structure that it imposes on textual "data."
-At the root of TEI's rigidity is its hierarchical document model, a tree structure that propagates implicit power relations between elements in the document: each element within the tree structure subscribes to a power dynamic that defers to the parent element and dominates the subordinate ones.
-Within this architecture, information is not only encapsulated or bound, it is also dominated by the standards of each governing tag, its syntax, model, attributes, and contents.
+The more that I work with the TEI, the more I come to realize that the problem with its data model goes beyond the boundedness of its elements, and toward a dominating, top-down structure that it imposes on textual “data.”
+At the root of the TEI's rigidity is its hierarchical document model that propagates implicit power relations between elements in the document, where each element within the tree structure subscribes to its parent element and dominates its subordinate ones.
+Within this tree-like architecture, information is not only encapsulated or bound, it is delineated by the standards of each governing tag, its syntax, model, attributes, and contents.